iron-software/IronPdf.Examples/examples/replace-text-within-html-strings/README.md

     {
         var pdfRenderer = new ChromePdfRenderer();

-        // Example 1: HTML String to PDF Conversion var htmlSample = "<h1>Welcome to IronPDF!</h1><p>Generating a PDF from an HTML string.</p>";
+        // 1.
+Convert HTML String to PDF var htmlCode = "<h1>Welcome to IronPDF!</h1><p>Generate a PDF from an HTML string.</p>";
-        var pdfFromString = pdfRenderer.RenderHtmlAsPdf(htmlSample);
+        var pdfDocumentFromString = pdfRenderer.RenderHtmlAsPdf(htmlCode);
-        pdfFromString.SaveAs("ConvertedFromString.pdf");
+        pdfDocumentFromString.SaveAs("ConvertedFromHTMLString.pdf");

-        // Example 2: HTML File to PDF Conversion var htmlFilePath = "path_to_your_html_file.html"; // Path to your HTML file var pdfFromFile = pdfRenderer.RenderHtmlFileAsPdf(htmlFilePath);
+        // 2.
+Convert HTML File to PDF var filePathToHtml = "your_html_file_path.html"; // Define your HTML file path var pdfDocumentFromFile = pdfRenderer.RenderHtmlFileAsPdf(filePathToHtml);
-        pdfFromFile.SaveAs("ConvertedFromFile.pdf");

-        // Example 3: Web URL to PDF Conversion var webUrl = "http://ironpdf.com"; // Web URL to convert var pdfFromWeb = pdfRenderer.RenderUrlAsPdf(webUrl);
-        pdfFromWeb.SaveAs("ConvertedFromURL.pdf");
+        pdfDocumentFromFile.SaveAs("ConvertedFromHTMLFile.pdf");

+        // 3.
+Convert URL to PDF
+        var targetUrl = "https://ironpdf.com"; // Define the target URL
+        var pdfDocumentFromUrl = pdfRenderer.RenderUrlAsPdf(targetUrl);
+        pdfDocumentFromUrl.SaveAs("ConvertedFromURL.pdf");
     }
 }
 ```

-In the examples provided, the `ChromePdfRenderer` is used to create PDF documents from various HTML sources.
-The process is delineated into three parts: converting an HTML string, an HTML file, and a URL to PDF.
-Each method demonstrates the simplicity and effectiveness of IronPDF in generating documentation from different HTML inputs.
+In this code example, IronPDF is utilized to convert HTML content into PDF files in three ways: from an HTML string, from a local HTML file, and from a webpage via URL.
+The examples demonstrate how to initialize a `ChromePdfRenderer`, create PDFs using different sources, and save them with new filenames.